 When I would argue or fight back, he’d block doorways or hold me down on the bed to assert how much more powerful he was over me.
 He'd press his hand over my nose and mouth until I stopped fighting.

 I couldn’t speak to another man without facing some sort of punishment.
-Even speaking to the front desk attendant at my college gym ended in my cell phone being forcefully taken from me and crushed under a car tire.
+Even speaking to the front desk attendant at my college gym ended in my cell phone being forcefully taken from me and threatened to be crushed under a car tire.

 Yes, I had bruises and black eyes but they all came at the hands, shins, knees, elbows, and feet of my own teammates.
 He was the coach and he controlled everyone and everything around him.